IBM/ibm-licensing-operator/docs/Content/Installation_scenarios.md

 Install License Service and create the operator instance.

+**Note:** The following procedures guide you through the installation of License Service.
+They do not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak.

 Choose the installation path that fits your environment best.

-Installing License Service

 - [Automatic installation using Operator Lifecycle Manager (OLM)](Automatic_installation.md)
 - [Manual installation on OpenShift Container Platform (OCP) version 4.2 or higher](Install_on_OCP.md)